Office of the Dean

 Our two departments, graduate and undergraduate, specialize in meeting the needs of learners in various stages of life.
 As you browse our site you will find the details of all of our programs, certificates, and endorsements.

-Our School of Education is STEM-strong.
+Our College of Education and Human Services is STEM-strong.
 As a partner in the prestigious 100Kin10 initiative, we are committed to implementing creative and innovative responses to our nation’s shared goal of preparing 100,000 excellent STEM teachers in 10 years.

-Another successful initiative is Rider SELECT, a collaboration between Rider’s Departments of Science and our School of Education.
+Another successful initiative is Rider SELECT, a collaboration between Rider’s Departments of Science and our College of Education and Human Services.
 SELECT is dedicated to the preparation and career-long professional development of grades K-12 teachers of science and mathematics.

 Established in 2003, our CONNECT-ED (C-E) initiative is a consortium of 20 central New Jersey districts and independent schools, Rider and Princeton Universities, Raritan Valley Community College, and the Bristol-Myers Squibb Corporation.
 Funded by 3M, Bristol-Myers Squibb and the Martinson Family Foundation, it is dedicated to providing a coherent, sustained system of professional development for K-12 teachers of science and mathematics that models the inquiry approach to teaching and learning.
 Rider serves as lead institution for the Consortium.